Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 He’s not always going to volunteer.

 So ask, because him volunteering is unlikely.
-He wants you to earn your commission after all

 13. The buyer is not interested in features…

-He is interested in benefits.
 Don’t forget your buyer will probably have to go and sell your product/service to another team of buyers internally.

 Make it easy for him to convince them.